Difference Between Japanese Particles “は” and “が”

 ✔ Web writer in tourism

-Born in Tokyo, Japan, have lived in many places both in Japan and around the world, and currently reside in France.
+Born in Tokyo, have lived in many places both in Japan and around the world, and currently live in France.

-I love sharing fun and helpful tips about Japan and the Japanese language, whether you're planning a visit or already living there!
+I love sharing fun and helpful tips about Japan and Japanese language!

 MaruFollow